romanrabodzei/Github-Certification-Preparation/GitHub Advanced Security.md

 </details>

 ---
-What is the primary goal of GitHub's Dependabot?
+Q: What is the primary goal of GitHub's Dependabot?
 <details><summary>Show the answer</summary><p>

 - **Dependabot keeps your dependencies up to date by alerting you of security vulnerabilities and automatically opening pull requests to upgrade to secure versions or the latest release**